agentbetty/innerstate/_posts/2017-08-06-reportcard.markdown

 keyword: case
 title: National Report Card
 section1-title: The Challenge
-section1-para1: A national agency created this program to evaluate the education progress of elementary, middle, and high school students across the nation in key learning areas.
-This site is essentially a web application where users are asked to report data on students and their performance over an academic year.
+section1-para1: A national agency created-program to evaluate the education progress of elementary, middle, and high school students across the nation in key learning areas.
+This site is essentially a web application where users are asked to report data on students and their performance at different intervals over an academic year.
 section1-para2: Why and where are users struggling with the tasks on this site?
 section1-para3: How do we help them be successful?
 section2-title: My Process